The Federal election has now been announced - we will go to the polls in less than six weeks.

-To make the process simple, we have provided talking points to use in an email, phone call or meeting with your federal member.
+To equip our supporters, we have provided talking points to use in an email, phone call or meeting with your candidate:

-- Our kids can currently stumble onto hardcore pornography websites with a few errant clicks with no protections.
+- Our kids are preyed on by the porn industry and can currently stumble onto hardcore websites with a few errant clicks with no protections.

 - Online age verification will force pornographic websites to establish users are over 18 before they can view the site, just the same as the age restrictions that currently exist in the real world.

-- Research shows that if a child accesses pornography at a young age, when the child is still developing, it can have extensive negative impacts on the child including poor mental health, increased levels of sexual aggression and violence, a heightened risk of sexual abuse; and a greater chance of engaging in risky behaviours.
+- Research shows that if a child accesses pornography it can have extensive negative impacts on the child including poor mental health, increased levels of sexual aggression and violence, a heightened risk of sexual abuse; and a greater chance of engaging in risky behaviours.

 - The report from the Parliamentary Standing Committee on Social Policy and Legal Affairs Protecting the age of innocence recommends the Government legislate online age verification on pornographic and gambling websites.

-- While the Government supports this recommendation, we need to implement age verification immediately to provide children with a barrier to being exposed to harmful adult content.
+- While the Government supports this recommendation, we need to implement age verification urgently to provide children with a barrier to being exposed to harmful adult content.

-Contact your Federal Member to ask what they are doing to ensure the Government implements digital Age Verification which has already been agreed to as recommended in the Protecting the Age of Innocence report.
+Contact your candidates to ask what they are doing to ensure the Government implements digital Age Verification which has already been agreed to as recommended in the Protecting the Age of Innocence report.
 You can find your Member here.